harsha-yuvaraj/Rapid-Unix-Shell/README.md

   - `path`: Manage executable search paths.
   - `exit`: Exit the shell.
 - **Robust Error Handling**: Includes mechanisms for handling incorrect commands and system call failures.
+- **Flexible Input Parsing**: Programmed to handle multiple spaces or tabs between commands and arguments, empty commands between parallel operators (&), and mixed use of spaces and tabs for formatting.

 ## Getting Started